FirstLegoLeague/graphicsPack/html/hd_bkg/readme.txt

-optimized for HD resolution, but scalable
+Optimized for HD resolution, but scalable

-TODO: make icons pop in as ideas randomly around globe, then fade away
+The Foco font used is not an open source font, hence not included in this repo.
+For FLL BNL implementations and internal use only, the font is available.

+Mix and match elements from the html as desired.